qcsun0318/toolsproject/README.md

 We also try a little data visualization.
 We create a map with the folium package to show marks of the restaurants in the data frame.

 After a table of listings is presented to our user, we nicely ask if the results are satisfactory.
 If the answer if no, the function further_rec will recommend 10 more restaurants in the same cuisine category in the same location.

+However, the scraping method we are using is limited in the number of requests.
+That is why we tried to implement an alternative method and exploit the yelp api key provided by Yelp at the creation of an account.
+The function webscrapingYelp() is creating a dataframe based on the research keywords that we input

 Installation:
 Below are packages we use.